-The Roca Honda mine permit area boundary encompasses all of Sections 9, 10, and 16, Township 13 North, Range 8 West, in McKinley County, New Mexico (see Figure 1-1).
-It consists of 63 unpatented, contiguous mining claims on Sections 9 and 10 located on 1,280 acres of land administered by the USFS and a general mining lease (New Mexico General Mining Lease number HG-0036-002) on Section 16 (640 acres), owned by the State of New Mexico as shown in Figure 1-2.

-The proposed permit area for the Roca Honda mine is approximately 1,920 acres in size which is based on 640 acres for each of Sections 9, 10 and 16.
+The Roca Honda mine permit area includes all of Sections 9, 10, and 16, Township 13 North, Range 8 West, in McKinley County, New Mexico consisting of 63 unpatented, contiguous mining claims on Sections 9 and 10 located on 1,280 acres of land administered by the USFS and a general mining lease (New Mexico General Mining Lease number HG-0036-002) on Section 16 (640 acres), owned by the State of New Mexico as shown in Figure 1-2.
+The permit area also includes all of the haul roads, utility corridors and mine water discharge pipeline corridor (see Figure 1-3).
+The permit area for the Roca Honda mine is approximately 1,968 acres in size which is based on 640 acres for each of Sections 9, 10 and 16 and 48 acres of haul roads, utility corridors and mine water discharge pipeline corridor.
 The total disturbed acreage within the permit area is significantly smaller, approximately 12 acres in Section 9, 71 acres in Section 10, and 100 acres in Section 16.
-Although Section 11 is not part of the permit area, an existing forest road will be upgraded and rerouted to the extent necessary (approximately 8 acres) to avoid archeological resources to accommodate haul truck traffic and general access to the Section 10 facilities.
+An existing forest road in Section 11 will be upgraded and rerouted to the extent necessary (approximately 8 acres) to avoid archeological resources to accommodate haul truck traffic and general access to the Section 10 facilities.
 Similarly, the haul road providing access to Section 16 is an existing road on private land, i.e., Sections 20 and 17, will be upgraded as necessary (approximately 10 acres in Sections 17 and 20).
 A portion of the utility corridor is located on private land in Section 15 and totals approximately 4 acres of disturbance.

 Figure 1-1.
-Location of and Access to the Roca Honda Mine Permit Area
+Location of and Access to the Roca Honda Mine